 Instructions

-• Brown the sausages in a large skillet over medium-high heat.
+• Meanwhile, brown the sausages in a large skillet over medium-high heat.
 Place them in an even layer and cook for 2-3 minutes per side, working in batches if needed.
 Use a fork to flip them.
 Transfer to a plate when done.

-• Deglaze the pan with ½ cup of the chicken broth, then pour this into the pot with the roux.
+• Deglaze the pan with ½ cup of the chicken broth, then pour this into the pot with the vegetables and roux.

-• Add remaining broth, vegetables, parsley, and roux and stir well.
-Bring to a boil over medium heat and cook for 5-7 minutes, until the celery, peppers, and onions start to soften.
-Add cajun seasoning and stir.
+• Add remaining broth, cajun seasoning, okra (if using), and parsley, and stir well.
+Bring to a boil over medium heat and cook for about 10-15 minutes until the okra is tender.

-• Add sausages, chicken, and shrimp.
-Cook until shrimp are pink.
+• Add the sausages, cooked chicken, and shrimp.
+Continue to cook just until shrimp are pink.
 Adjust salt and pepper as needed.
-Serve warm over white rice.
+Serve warm over white rice with chopped green onions sprinkled on top.

 Notes